matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### New event field

-A new `m.mentions` field is added to the event content, it is an object with two optional fields:
+A new `m.mentions` field is added to the event content; it is an object with two optional fields:

 * `user_ids`: an array of strings consisting of Matrix IDs to mention.